 There are dozens of dining opportunities in Carlsbad varying from very casual to upscale.
-Fresco Trattoria is a popular Italian eatery about a block from the beach just off the main drag.
-Jay’s Gourmet is a favorite, as is Dini’s Bistro (with views of the ocean from across the road); Vigilucci’s, at the corner of Tamarack and the coast road, about ½ mile south of town, also enjoys ocean views.
+264 Fresco is a popular Italian eatery about a block from the beach just off the main drag.
+Jay’s Gourmet is a favorite, as is Dini’s Bistro (with views of the ocean from across the road); Vigiluci’s, at the corner of Tamarack and the coast road, about ½ mile south of town, also enjoys ocean views.
 Norte is a Mexican eatery on Carlsbad Boulevard that has been in business for 30 years.
-And Cicciotti’s Trattoria Italiana and Seafood just opened in the heart of downtown (July 2016).
+And Cicciotti’s Trattoria Italiana and Seafood opened in the heart of downtown July 2016.

 You’ll also find a number of bars and night spots, which can get rather rowdy on the weekends, especially in the summer months when the crowds are substantial.

-Carlsbad’s original train depot built in the 1880s is now a visitor’s center and worth a visit.
+Carlsbad’s original train depot, built in the 1880s, is now the Carlsbad visitor’s center and worth a visit.
 There are two train stops on the Coaster in Carlsbad – one at 6511 Avenida Encinitas by Poinsettia south of town, the other at 2775 State Street in the Village.
-Amtrak now also makes a couple of stops in Carlsbad but offers more trains at Oceanside a few miles to the north or from Solana Beach to the south.
+Amtrak now also makes a number of stops in Carlsbad but offers more trains going north to LA at Oceanside a few miles to the north or from Solana Beach to the south.